dojo/framework/src/widget-core/README.md

 }
 ```

 `controls` and `timing` are optional properties and are used to setup and control the animation.
-The `timing` property can only be set once, but the `controls` can be changed to stop / start / reverse etc... the web animation.
+The `timing` property can only be set once, but the `controls` can be changed to apply stop, start, reverse, and other actions on the web animation.

 #### Changing Animation

-Animations can be changed on each widget render in a reactive pattern, for example changing the animation from `slideUp` to `slideDown` on a title pane depending of if the titlepane is open or not.
+Animations can be changed on each widget render in a reactive pattern, for example changing the animation from `slideUp` to `slideDown` on a title pane depending on the titlepane being open or not.

 ```ts
 export default class AnimatedWidget extends WidgetBase {